- Information collection

 - Challenging compliance

-The proper use of personal information is integral to the day-to-day business of the WA Police Force and is administered internally with a focus on achieving our legislated functions and policing priorities.
+The proper use of personal information is integral to the day-to-day business of WA Police Force and is administered internally with a focus on achieving our legislated functions and policing priorities.
 Personal information collected is also released back to individuals for their own use through the National Police Certificate scheme or through crash and crime reports for related incidents.
-This information may also be key in achieving a whole-of-government approach to seamless services and WA Police maintain constructive partnerships with other government agencies in support of this purpose.
+This information may also be key in achieving a whole-of-government approach to seamless services and WA Police Force maintain constructive partnerships with other government agencies in support of this purpose.

 Personal information is information or a documented opinion about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.
 Personal information includes your name, address and any other information that could readily be used to identify you.

-The WA Police Force seeks access to information from other sources, where it is not inconsistent with legislative requirements, to assist in the prevention, detection, investigation, prosecution or punishment of criminal offences, breaches of the law imposing a penalty or sanction or breaches of a prescribed law.
+WA Police Force seeks access to information from other sources, where it is not inconsistent with legislative requirements, to assist in the prevention, detection, investigation, prosecution or punishment of criminal offences, breaches of the law imposing a penalty or sanction or breaches of a prescribed law.

-The WA Police Force employ security safeguards to protect personal information that we collect and store.
+WA Police Force employ security safeguards to protect personal information that we collect and store.
 The level of these safeguards is appropriate to the sensitivity of the information.

-The WA Police Force will disclose personal information to the extent necessary to perform our primary purpose.
+WA Police Force will disclose personal information to the extent necessary to perform our primary purpose.
 Personal information may also be disclosed where:

-- the disclosure is required by law;
+- The disclosure is required by law.

-- you agreed to such disclosure at the time of collection, or at any time after in the form of written consent;
+- You agreed to such disclosure at the time of collection, or at any time after in the form of written consent.

-- the disclosure is in support of legislated functions of other government agencies, departments or authorities, where it is not prohibited in law.
+- The disclosure is in support of legislated functions of other government agencies, departments or authorities, where it is not prohibited in law.
 Examples include: